Faisal-Alageel/Recommendation-Engine/README.md

 ## Overview

 The recommendation engine is designed to provide personalized recommendations based on user preferences.
 It utilizes collaborative filtering techniques to identify patterns and similarities among users' behavior.

+## Instructions

+1. to clone this repo with the datam you need to run ` git lfs clone https://github.com/Faisal-Alageel/Recommendation-Engine.git `